Chief Executive - Alan Boyd

 Lester was awarded a Phd in Psychology from the University of Southampton, following previous positions at the Universities of Nottingham, Exeter and the Open University.
 He has since worked exclusively in the voluntary sector, leading research programmes at The Trust for the Study of Adolescence (young people’s heath within Brighton and Hove and nationally), OnePlusOne (family relationships and child wellbeing) and Coram Family and Childcare.

-Lester has been awarded numerous research and project grants, including the Economic and Social Research Council, Nuffield Foundation, The Joseph Rowntree Foundation and the National Lottery Community Fund.
+Lester has been awarded numerous research and project grants, including from the Economic and Social Research Council, Nuffield Foundation, The Joseph Rowntree Foundation and the National Lottery Community Fund.
 He has compiled over 100 project reports, has led or co-authored several books on child wellbeing, and published around 40 peer-reviewed academic journal articles.
 He is an Honorary Research Fellow (Health Sciences) at the University of Brighton.

-Lester has also worked on a number of local evaluation projects including those commissioned by East Sussex County Council and The Rockinghorse children’s charity.
+Lester has also worked on a number of evaluation projects including those commissioned by Imperial College Health Partners, the Samaritans, the University of Brighton, and the Rockinghorse children’s charity.

 michelle@healthwatchbrightonandhove.co.uk